semarie/sysclean/README.md

 # HISTORY
      The first version of sysclean was written in 2015.

+# AUTHORS
+     sysclean was written by Sebastien Marie <semarie@openbsd.org>.

 # CAVEATS
      sysclean relies on pkg_info(1) for obtaining the list of installed files